 In some cases, medications or hormone therapy may be prescribed to reduce the pain and excessive menstrual bleeding.
 In more severe cases, a hysterectomy may be recommended.

-It is important to talk to your doctor about the best treatment option available for you, and they will help guide you through the process of managing any symptoms or concerns that come with this condition.
+It is important to talk to gynecologists about the best treatment option available for you, and they will help guide you through the process of managing any symptoms or concerns that come with this condition.

 Should I Worry About Adenomyosis?